Mixed-Use Zoning

 Return on Investment

 An article from Planetizen on Asheville, North Carolina explains the economic benefits of mixed-use zoning and districts.
-According to Andrew Jackson (AICP), Asheville saw more than a 800% return on downtown mixed-use development projects on a per acre basis compared to single use developments like Wal-marts.
+According to Andrew Jackson (AICP), Asheville saw more than a 800% return on downtown mixed-use development projects on a per acre basis compared to single use developments like Walmarts.
 Furthermore, a typical acre of mixed-use downtown Asheville yields $360,000 more in tax revenue to the city government than an acre of strip malls or big box retailers.

 Measuring SuccessMeasuring Success

 Generally, a mixed-use zoning district should review whether the outcomes of the zoning meet the expectations of the public.
 The simplest evaluation is to track and monitor mixed-use districts for new investment that features a blend of uses.
-Easy-to -calculate totals such as the number of projects or total square footage of mixed-use construction can be monitored by the building and inspection department.
-Annual status report updates is another good approach.
+Easy-to-calculate totals such as the number of projects or total square footage of mixed-use construction can be monitored by the building and inspection department.
+Annual status report updates are another good approach.
+The long-term impact of mixed-use development can yield many benefits, such as improvements in public health.

 Discover MoreDiscover More